 Through the ALSC Equity Fellowship program, ALSC affirms its commitment to equity, diversity, and inclusion by engaging new generations of racially and ethnically diverse library professionals.

-Five ALSC fellowships will be awarded to American Indian/Alaska Native/First Nations, Asian, Black/African American, Hispanic/Latinx, Middle Eastern, and/or Native Hawaiian/Other Pacific Islander individuals who commit to service within ALSC and demonstrate a capacity for future leadership.
-Fellowship recipients will receive funding for two-year ALSC and ALA memberships and one year of conference registrations and travel stipends for ALA Midwinter and ALA Annual.
-Fellowship recipients will also receive mentorship from members of the Equity, Diversity, and Inclusion within ALSC Task Force.
-The Equity, Diversity, and Inclusion within ALSC Task Force will review applications and select recipients.
+Five ALSC fellowships were awarded for 2020-2021 to American Indian/Alaska Native/First Nations, Asian, Black/African American, Hispanic/Latinx, Middle Eastern, and/or Native Hawaiian/Other Pacific Islander individuals who have committed to service within ALSC and demonstrated a capacity for future leadership.
+Fellowship recipients will receive funding for two-year ALSC and ALA memberships and one year of conference registrations and travel stipends, if applicable, for the ALA 2021 Midwinter Meeting and 2021 ALA Annual Conference.
+Fellowship recipients will also receive mentorship from members of the Equity, Diversity, and Inclusion within ALSC Task Force and participate in projects with their cohort.

-Each application will be judged on the following:
+Each application will be evaluated on the following: